simtactics/tsotranslation/README.md

 ## Technical details

-For technical details and future of the CST format, see Quick Fennec Software's [CST parser](https://github.com/quickfennec/QuickFennec.CST).
+For technical details and future of the CST format, see Sixam's [CST parser](https://github.com/sixamsoft/Sixam.CST).
 The project is separate from SimTactics because the CST format is fairly general purpose in it's design, despite originating from The Sims Online.
 ## Disclaimer

 - This project is not affiliated with or endorsed by Electronic Arts or Maxis.